parraser/videogame_project/doc/sprint 0/PB.md

 Priority: 2

-Point Estimate:
+Point Estimate: 5

+Dependencies: 17

 ----------------------------

 #### User Story 13

-As a	general player, I want it so that after time limit is up the stage transforms into Sudden Death Mode where new randomly chosen map hazards are introduced, so that there are no ties and the round ends with someone getting a point.
+As a	casual player, I want it so that after time limit is up the stage transforms into Sudden Death Mode where new randomly chosen map hazards are introduced, so that there are no ties and the round ends with someone getting a point.

 Conditions of Satisfaction:
   * The time limit must be properly set up in all modes and stages.